 Michigan homeowners can choose from several types of rebates and tax credits.

-The standard mail-in insulation rebate caters to those insulating a single area of their homes, with rebates ranging from $50 to $250, depending on the project's size.
+The standard mail-in insulation rebate is for those insulating a single area of their home, with rebates ranging from $50 to $250, depending on the project's size.
 Utility providers like Consumers Energy, DTE, SEMCO, and Michigan Gas and Utilities are your go-to sources for these rebates.
 If you're insulating at least two areas of your home, you may qualify for the home performance rebate, which ranges from $400 to $1,100.

-The Inflation Reduction Act, a policy supporting energy-efficient home improvements, offers a tax credit of up to $1,200 annually for individual insulation or other energy-efficient upgrades.
+The Inflation Reduction Act, which supports energy-efficient home improvements, offers a tax credit of up to $1,200 annually for individual insulation or other energy-efficient upgrades.

-This tax credit is available until 2032.
-Moreover, homeowners can claim an additional credit of up to $150 for home energy audits.
+This tax credit is available until December 31, 2025.
 To access this tax credit, you'll need to complete IRS Form 5695 and include a copy of your contract with RetroFoam of Michigan.

 It's essential to note that eligibility for these rebates and tax credits may require consultation with your energy provider and a tax professional to ensure your work qualifies.